Lydick, Indiana: Transportation

 Although there is no station stops here after 1968, former railroads even at one point upwards of 10 railroads used Lydick as either a station or a trading hub.
 Since 1999, railroads that run through Lydick are Norfolk Southern, Amtrak, and South Shore Line.
-However, Penn Central (which was the merger of the New York Central by the Pennsylvania Railroad which failed in 1970) had also used Lydick and it's predecessor railroads did too.
+However, Penn Central (which was the merger of the New York Central by the Pennsylvania Railroad which failed in 1970) had also used Lydick and its predecessor railroads did too.
 The station was built by New York Central was torn down by Penn Central as an effort to consolidate freight operations to continue resuming as part of law until 1976.
 Because of this, the nearest train station is in South Bend which is used by Amtrak.
 Because of the rail service that is operated through, many railfans come out to this area rather than just Lydick itself.